 - Are located in the:

 - Atrial walls

 Afferent fibres from CNIX and CNX travel to the NTS in the medulla.
 Effector neurons from the RVLM are GABAergic and therefore inhibitory, i.e. increased baroreceptor discharge reduces tonic sympathetic tone and increases vagal tone.

 - Decreased respiratory rate

-Increased low-pressure stretch receptor activity results in an increase rather than a decrease in heart rate.
+Conversely, increased activity of low-pressure stretch receptors results in an increase rather than a decrease in heart rate.

 - More sensitive to pulsatile pressure than constant pressure